Start Competitive Analysis today with these easy steps

 - What makes them better than you?

-Companies tend to keep their values for the long term.
+Companies have a habit of keeping to their values for the long term.
 They may change their products, marketing and message, but their values tend to stay the same.
-Changes to values could indicate a systemic shift within the organisation.
+Value changes could indicate a systemic organisational shift.
 Understanding their values and messages will allow you to anticipate strategic change.
 It will also keep you on your toes, so your own message doesn’t become boring.

-Now see who’s attracted to them.
-An excellent place to start is to look at each competitor’s target audience.
+Who’s attracted to their message?
+A place to start is to look at each competitor’s target audience.
 Answer the following questions.
-Remember to ask yourself what could I do to make myself more attractive than them:
+Keep in mind what could I do to make myself more attractive than them:

 - How popular is their website?